PaulMcMillan-Astro/GalPot/README.md

 Running any of the executables without any arguments should provide a description of how it is used.

 GalPotPythonExample.ipynb demonstrates the Python wrapper.
+GalPotRescaler.ipynb is an example of rescaling the potential for new distances to from the Sun to the Galactic centre and/or circular velocities at the Sun's position.

 ### Notes: